 When you have defined the purpose of processing, you need to establish a data retention period or for how long you should keep the data before deleting or anonymizing data.

 When doing so, follow the basic logic.
 The storage period has to be proportionate to the purpose.
 It is best to explain this on a couple of examples:

 We talked about video surveillance under the GDPR, and we briefly touched on the subject of the storage of CCTV footage and data retention periods.
 The EDPB guidelines give an example:

 “If you are conducting video surveillance to prevent vandalism, a regular storage period of 24 hours is sufficient.
 Closed weekends or holidays might be reasons for a longer storage period.
 If the damage is detected you may also need to store the video footage for a longer period in order to take legal actions.”

 The European Commission gives a great example of defining the data retention period for CVs collected in the hiring process in a company that runs a recruitment office.

 Collected CVs belong to individuals seeking employment.
 If the data retention period is set to 20 years, the storage period is not proportionate to the purpose of finding employment for a person in the short or medium term.

-Also if you do not update CVs from time to time, they will eventually become inaccurate or irrelevant and you will no longer have use of them, so keeping them too long serves no purpose.
+Also if you do not update CVs from time to time, they will eventually become inaccurate or irrelevant and you will no longer have use for them, so keeping them too long serves no purpose.